 Everywhere you go in Byron, you will notice the sand.
 It is so pale, nearly white, and made up of the cleanest, smallest silica grains that squeak as you walk - it is paradise sand.
 My favourite beaches in Byron are:

 Belongil, with it's gorgeous unkept dunes, pristine sand and nature

 The Pass- for it's views over Julian Rocks, Belongil and the hinterland beyond and an awesome famous surf break renowned for it's long waves

-Watego’s – a beautiful forest bay studded with multi million dollar mansions that overlook frolicking dolphins
+Watego's - a beautiful bay studded with multi million dollar mansions overlooking frolicking dolphins

-Cosy Corner beach, nestled under the lighthouse is a little haven from the southerly winds
+Cosy Corner beach, nestled under the lighthouse is a little heaven from southerly winds

 STAY: BYRON ON BYRON hotel: Within a rainforest with paths through the bushland to Tallows' beach,this 5 star luxe bungalow style accomodation boasts a great pool,morning yoga and it's own restaurant